cablelabs/order/documentation/order-status-and-notification-api.md

 | Get an order notification | GET /orders/{id}/notifications |
 | Create a notification for an order | POST /orders/{id}/notifications |

-## Endpoint Definitions, Json Schemas and Example locations:

-Endpoint definitions are provided in the /endpoints directory of this repository.
-Json Schema definitions of the request and response payloads are provided in the /schemas directory of this repository.
-Example payloads are included in the /example-data directory of this repository.

 ##Endpoints